Vol VI · Chapter 7

 The Endpoint of Success

-You do not just burn the circuit and hope for the best.
-The fundamental tenet of electrophysiology is that you must prove the cure.
+Delivering the lesion is only the first step.
+The fundamental tenet of ablation is that you must prove the cure.
 If you found the critical site and destroyed it, the arrhythmia should no longer exist.

 If the tachycardia is non-inducible, the bridge is truly gone.
 The procedure is a success.
 If it returns, the lesion was incomplete, or a second bridge exists, and the hunt resumes.

 One of the most frustrating phenomena in the EP lab happens when mapping highly automatic, focal tachycardias.
-You navigate your mapping catheter closer and closer to the origin, following the earliest activation signals.
+You move your mapping catheter closer and closer to the origin, following the earliest activation signals.

 Suddenly, right as you reach the absolute perfect spot, the tachycardia stops.
 The patient returns to sinus rhythm.